-Prerequisites: MATH 1050
+Semesters Offered: Spring Prerequisite: MATH 1050

-MATH 2020 Mathematics for Elementary Teachers II Semester Taught Spring (3:3:0) General Ed Requirement: N/A Mathematics for Elementary Teachers II is the second of a two-course series designed to improve the mathematical understanding of prospective elementary teachers.
+Mathematics for Elementary Teachers II is the second of a two-course series designed to improve the mathematical understanding of prospective elementary teachers.
 Concepts covered include basic statistics, probability, properties of geometric shapes, measurement using English and Metric systems, geometry using triangle congruence (including constructions), and geometry using transformations.
 The course will combine a thorough treatment of mathematical concepts with pedagogical philosophy to help prospective teachers learn to teach mathematics with understanding and insight.